FREE SHIPPING on orders of $85 or more

-Geyer Settlers in the United States in the 17th Century
+Geyer Settlers in United States in the 17th Century

-Geyer Settlers in the United States in the 18th Century
+Geyer Settlers in United States in the 18th Century

-Geyer Settlers in the United States in the 19th Century
+Geyer Settlers in United States in the 19th Century

 The Geyer Family Crest was acquired from the Houseofnames.com archives.
 The Geyer Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.